-Part of my life came to an abrupt end just over one year ago.
+Part of my life came to an abrupt end just over three years ago.
 The grief process is a roller-coaster – so many ups and downs.
 I try to navigate my way through each day with thoughts of my beautiful Ashlyn bubbling just under the surface.
 She was only 18 years old when she died from a heroin overdose.

 Ashlyn Marie Cannon.
 She was so excited when she started her senior year at high school.
 She had such plans for her future – all the things she would do, how she would go on to college.

 Then came the day she had her wisdom teeth pulled.
 There were lots of videos, funny ones like you see on YouTube or Facebook.
 Of course, she didn’t feel too great afterward and when we got home, I gave her some ice cream and put her to bed.
 A friend of hers wanted to visit, someone who had quite a history of bad behavior.

 Ashlyn was always concerned about this friend and we’d spoken about her, and how Ashlyn could support her, on many occasions.

 I’d always advised her to love from a distance, and only spend time with this girl when she was doing well.
 As this was one of those times, I thought Ashlyn would be a positive influence.
 I said it was okay if she came over for a couple hours.

 Looking back, that was a fatal error.

 Ashlyn was still a strung out from the anesthetic, and this girl cut lines of heroin while they were together.
 Not in her right mind, my darling girl decided to try it.
 And so it started.

 Her grades dropped at school.
 She seemed to have a permanent sniffle

 Fast-forward a couple months, and my husband and I knew there was something wrong.
 Ashlyn kept to her 10pm curfew.
 She still did her chores.
 She took part in family activities.
 But something just didn’t feel right.